Note

 from IPython.core.display_functions import display

-See the data processing script: Data preparation for Swissmetro.
+Import the variables and the database prepared in the Swissmetro data processing example: Data preparation for Swissmetro.

 from swissmetro_data import (